TeckUnity/AnimationRiggingPlayground/README.md

 ## In the Pipe
 Currently working on a simplistic RBF solver.
 This GIF shows a monobehaviour prototype, not an actual constraint [yet].
 <img src="https://i.imgur.com/aB1VqGX.gif" />

+## Todo
+I appear to only be able to get rotation values in the range of [0,360], which makes extrapolation of rotational values impossible past a single revolution.
+Will investigate.